Dog-Path Garden in Autumn

 Back of the Dog-Path Garden

-Now we've wandered over a bridge and come out on the back of the border.
-You'll see a new garden development underneath the limbed-up Pittosporum - there's bare space for some new Camellias.
-A scruffy patch of Iris japonica used to grow here.
+Then we would wander over the bridge and come out on the back of the border.
+In this early photograph you'll see a new garden development underneath the limbed-up Pittosporum - bare space for some new Camellias.
+A scruffy patch of Iris confusa used to grow here.

 The Dog-Path Garden in Autumn